jfrsantos/kazan/README.md

 More details on building requests can be found in the documentation for `Kazan.Apis`.

+Details on creating watch requests can be found in the documentation for `Kazan.Watcher`.

-All the models reutrned by the application can be found under `Kazan.Models`
+All the models returned by the application can be found under `Kazan.Models`